-The subsurface materials encountered in the test borings were classified using the Unified Soils Classification System (USCS) and the materials were grouped into the general categories of clayey sand (SC).
-Poorly to well graded sand (SP, SW) and sandy clay (CH), overlying sandstone and claystone bedrock.
+The subsurface materials encountered in the test borings were classified using the Unified Soils Classification System (USCS) and the materials were grouped into the general categories of silty to clayey sand (SM, SC, SW-SC), overlying sandstone bedrock.

-Additional descriptions and the interpreted distribution (approximate depths) of the subsurface materials are presented on the Test Boring and Test Pit Logs presented in Figures 6 through 8.
+Additional descriptions and the interpreted distribution (approximate depths) of the subsurface materials are presented on the Test Boring and Test Pit Logs presented in Figures 6 through 11.
 The classifications shown on the logs are based upon the engineer's classification of the samples at the depths indicated.
 Stratification lines shown on the logs represent the approximate boundaries between material types and the actual transitions may be gradual and vary with location.